 The catalyst to the film's action sequence is a massive fire at one of the SOC oil fields.
 The only means to extinguish the flames and cap the well is nitroglycerine.
 With short notice and lack of proper equipment, the only means of transportation are jerrycans placed in two large trucks.
 Due to the poor condition of the roads and the highly volatile nature of nitroglycerine, the job is considered too dangerous for the unionized SOC employees.

 The company recruits truck drivers from the local community.
 Despite the dangers, many of the locals volunteer, lured by the high pay: US$2,000 per driver.
 This is a fortune to them, and the money is seen by some as the only way out of their dead-end lives.
 The pool of applicants is narrowed down to four handpicked drivers.
 All the main characters except for M. Jo are chosen.
 Smerloff, one of the chosen drivers, fails to appear on the appointed day for unknown reasons and Jo is substituted in his place.
-The other drivers suspect that Jo murdered Smerloff in order to take his place (but Smerloff is later seen at the dance party in the end)
+The other drivers suspect that Jo murdered Smerloff in order to take his place.

 The final half of the film is an extended action sequence focusing on the drive to the oil field.
 M. Jo and Mario are in one vehicle, and Luigi and Bimba are in the other, with thirty minutes separating them in order to limit potential casualties.
 The drivers are forced to deal with a series of physical and mental obstacles, including a stretch of road called "the washboard", a construction barricade that forces them to teeter around a rotten platform above a precipice, and a boulder blocking the road.